 Is there a sight in the world more cheering than seeing a dog smile?
 Is there a sensation as pure and comforting than baby puppy kisses?
 Even asking those questions aloud suffuses me with a warm inner glow.
-But wait a moment; does the curl of a dog’s mouth and the glimpse of a dog’s teeth really constitute a proper smile?
+But wait a moment — do dogs smile, really?
 And hold on; I’ve never seen a dog pucker up!
 “Kisses” are just what we called being licked by a dog.

 If you’ve ever spent a significant amount of time fruitlessly obsessing over the contours of your dog’s mouth, you’re in luck!
-We’ll explore the most pressing questions about dog mouths, and learn a few facts about dog anatomy and behavior in the process.
+We’ll explore questions about your dog’s mouth, like “Do dogs smile?” and learn a few facts about dog anatomy and behavior in the process.
 Dogs certainly cannot talk, but did you know that their mouths can still tell us how they are feeling?
 Our tour around the outer rim of a dog’s oral cavity will attempt to address the following queries:

 What are dog lips called?
 In dogs, the lower lip is simply the lower lip, but the upper lips are called “flews.”
 The flews vary in length from breed to breed.
 Hound-type dogs, and other heavy-muzzled, big-drooling breeds — Bulldogs and Mastiffs among them — have long, low-hanging flews draped over their upper jawline.
 Along with voluminous facial hair in other dog breeds, the flews can completely obscure a dog’s lower lip.